Objectivco/CGD_EDDSL_Magic/README.md

 ```

 # Changelog
+## Version 0.5.1
+- Ok, that deprecated option was a bad idea.
+I'm removing it and instead providing the ability to pass in the URL you want to use for activation with a default to `home_url()`

 ## Version 0.5.0
 - Add deprecated_url option and default to true.
 This tells the updater to check `home_url()` for site activation actions instead of `get_site_url()`.
 New projects should use `get_site_url()`.